 This credit hour policy applies to all degree programs, regardless of the delivery method including lecture, online, internship, independent study/directed research (thesis) study, and blended classes.
 The Dean of the School of Counseling and the Dean of the School of Ministry are responsible for ensuring that credit hours are awarded only for work that meets the requirements outlined in this policy.
 Richmont operates on a semester schedule.
-Fall and spring semesters are approximately 16 weeks, and the summer semester is 11 weeks, with weekly classes extended to meet contact hour requirements.
+Fall and spring semesters are approximately 15 weeks, and the summer semester is 10 weeks, with weekly classes extended to meet contact hour requirements.
+An additional week each term accounts for final exams.
 Richmont awards semester credit hours as the measure of academic coursework.

 For traditional lecture and seminar classes, a credit hour is awarded in semester hour units based on semesters of 15-16 weeks and contact hours of 50 minutes.
-For the shortened summer semester, courses are expected to have the same number of contact hours as courses taught in a normal semester.
+For the shortened summer term courses are expected to have the same number of contact hours as courses taught in a normal semester.